sateesh2020/web-server-kit/docs/Getting Started.md

 can also open the app in multiple tabs and test it: Increase the counter or add a new post or comment, and you'll see that all opened tabs are updated simultaneously.

-**NOTE**: Apollo Universal Starter Kit provides React, Angular and Vue frontends.
+**NOTE**: Web Server Kit provides React, Angular and Vue frontends.

 To run Angular frontend execute:
 `yarn watch:angular`